Creating a world-leading research centre in North London

 - State-of-the-art research labs

 - Awarded Project of the Year (over £50m) at the 2021 Construction News Awards

-We have been chosen by The Royal Free Charity to build a world-leading research centre which will advance the understanding of conditions including cancer and diabetes.
+We were chosen by The Royal Free Charity to build a world-leading research centre which advances the understanding of conditions including cancer and diabetes.

-The UCL Institute for Immunity and Transplantation, which will open in 2020, will bring together leading scientists, academic clinicians and clinical trials specialists to develop revolutionary treatments and therapies for patients.
+The UCL Institute for Immunity and Transplantation, which opened in 2020, brings together leading scientists, academic clinicians and clinical trials specialists to develop revolutionary treatments and therapies for patients.

-It will be housed in The Pears Building, which will be situated next to the Royal Free Hospital in London, and has been made possible through the largest ever fundraising effort by the Royal Free Charity, including a generous donation from the Pears Foundation.
+The Pears Building, situated next to the Royal Free Hospital in London, has been made possible through the largest ever fundraising effort by the Royal Free Charity, including a generous donation from the Pears Foundation.

 State-of-the-art centre for research

 Chris Burghes, chief executive of the Royal Free Charity:

 “We have worked extremely hard to raise the funds for this vitally important research centre.
 Now we’ve reached this momentous point and construction work can begin.
 In about 129 weeks we will have the most amazing building for the benefit of patients.
 It will be a fantastic facility that will make us all proud.
 This project is about looking ahead to the future of healthcare and better ways of treating diseases and conditions that affect people in our local community, as well as others around the UK and the rest of the world.”